percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

 .. warning::

-   Before starting the upgrade service, we recommend to perform a full backup of your data.
+   Before starting the upgrade procedure, we recommend to perform a full backup of your data.

 The sections below describe an in-place upgrade of a standalone instance and a replica set without encryption.